 Phlebotomists help doctors and other healthcare practitioners gain the insight needed to make important healthcare decisions about patient treatment plans.
 Without a blood sample, most doctors wouldn’t be able to accurately determine underlying health concerns and conditions.

-As an important part of the healthcare industry, phlebotomists literally save lives by collecting blood donations, plasma, and by getting doctors the necessary data to diagnose conditions.
+As an important part of the healthcare industry, phlebotomists save lives by collecting blood donations, plasma, and by getting doctors the necessary data to diagnose conditions.
 A good bedside manner can also help calm patients and make the blood draw process less traumatic, which can help them feel at ease the next time they need a blood test done.